vestrel00/contacts-android/README.md

 6. If refactoring Query, we may be able to add Options to RawContact as a member instead of only accessible via extension functions?

-7.
-8. Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.
+7. Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.

-9. Refactor Where such that it gets resolved to a string lazily so that we can check if it only contains valid fields.
-   Implement a version of Where that is already resolved instead of lazily for consumers that pass in mutable objects such as mutable lists

-10. Ensure that OptionsFields are included (part of intersection) in Where and Includes for Contacts and RawContacts table queries.
+9. Ensure that OptionsFields are included (part of intersection) in Where and Includes for Contacts and RawContacts table queries.

 -------------------------------------------------------------------